RoselynAdams/100-days-of-code/README.md

 **Today’s progress:** Day's lessons were all about styling, including text, color, margin, padding and border.

 **Thoughts:** Today's lessons were a little bit dense.
 Although this is the fun part for me, the design of a webage, I'm chomping at the bit to get into more independ work.
 I think I might skip ahead a bit and start on the first project for Free Code Camp, which is to create a tribute page.

+### Day 10
+**Today’s progress:** Today I learned a bit about the heirarchy of styles, ie, classes, ids, inlines styles and !important!

+**Thoughts:** Today I learned about how different classes and ids override one another.
+It was helpful to learn how each is read.
+I can also see this coming in handy when I'm coding and don't know why something looks the way it does or when I want to override a style from a CSS library.